Aammir/Custom-Currency-Rate/README.md

 # Custom-Currency-Rate
-This plugin creates a shortcode on the front end and on the back-end you can set base currency and manual rates against that currency.
+This plugin outputs currency rates on the front-end and on the back-end you can set base currency and manual rates of different currencies against the base currency.
 Use the shortcode [currency_converter] in the page.